Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Lensed and Rotated CMB Power Spectra

-and the function ${}_{2} F^{\phi}_{\ell L \ell'}$ is defined as The perturbation to the CMB polarization fields introduces off-diagonal covariance in and between E-mode and B-mode polarization fields and therefore allows one to measure the lensing potential by optimally weighting quadratic combinations of the CMB polarization fields (known as the quadratic estimator approach) \cite{Okamoto:2003}.
+The perturbation to the CMB polarization fields introduces off-diagonal covariance in and between E-mode and B-mode polarization fields and therefore allows measuring the lensing potential by optimally weighting quadratic combinations of the CMB polarization fields (known as the quadratic estimator approach) \cite{Okamoto:2003}.
 In the next part we will see that rotations of the CMB polarization field have similar effects.